ST10209476/SuperheroApp/README.md

 A Website that shows different Avengers heroes.

 ## Covered
-The use of Cascading Style SHeets (CSS) to design the app.
+The use of Cascading Style Sheets (CSS) to design the app.